Ownership of the Maintained Areas.

 Given that the plan can be revised, the conditions in the agreement can be viewed as at least flexible.
 However, neither JW nor the RCC have carried out some clear responsibilities, by neglect rather than design perhaps.
 The plan itself is written in Alice-in-Wonderland terms that were never likely to be realised.

 This author’s conclusion is that the SHMC does not have any liabilities under the plan, even if it adopts the land.
 That would be subject to a legal opinion, of course.
+A factor that may limit the effect of the LMP is that our Transfer Deeds permit the Company to alter the 'scope' of maintenance.
+It can also add appropriate maintenance where needed.

 Public Liability Insurance.